LispCookbook/cl-cookbook/emacs-ide.md

 #### Find who's calling, referencing, setting a symbol

-See Slime's help menu.
+See SLIME's help menu.
 You can search and list "who" is *calling*, *referencing*, *setting*, *binding*, *macroexpanding* symbols, and more.